Lots of organisations have mentoring schemes, but are they planned and optimised to deliver the best results?

 While mentees and mentors should be involved in assessing outcomes, there may be others within an organisation with both an interest in how effective a program has been as well as relevant participants in an evaluation process.
 From an HR perspective, understanding how elements of the program have worked (or otherwise) allows for improvements in future schemes.
 There are a range of both qualitative and quantitative metrics that can gainfully be employed depending on initial objectives.
 Although not often conducted, it can be useful to poll participants sometime after a program has finished to measure more longitudinal outcomes.

-Don’t hesitate to contact us for more advice and practical assistance in structuring your mentoring program.
+Don’t hesitate to contact us for more advice and practical assistance across all areas of HR.